tchoi8/distributedwebofcare/README.md

 # Cloning

 - dat clone [key]: You are downloading data from someone else's computer.
 You don't have a write access to this folder.
-However, you can fork it.
+However, you can clone (fork) it.

 Try cloning